Four months ago, I had 1,500 LinkedIn followers.

 - Explain the credibility of the person you’re meeting using a tangible example

-- Dive into the key learnings lessons from the conversation using bullet points
+- Dive into the key learning lessons from the conversation using bullet points

 Here’s an example post: